 Why Should You Care?

 Our system is broken.
-Youth and families/carers looking for help face complex systems, unwelcoming spaces and long wait-times
+Youth and their families/carers looking for help face complicated systems, unwelcoming spaces and long wait-times

 We don’t know what works.
 There is very little evidence on what service approaches and structures are effective, making it tough to know where to invest and in a way that actually helps